uspikk/node-steem-upvotebot/README.md

 npm instal steem

-and node upvotebot to run
+and node bot to run

-needs a couple of updates before considered a functional bot.
-Proof of concept at current stage
+testing stages